 Consumer Privacy Enforcement by the FTC

-The problem arises in the application and enforcement of these principles across different areas of commerce.
-None of those principles are binding for businesses, and there are no hard and fast general privacy laws in America.
-Instead we have commissions like the FTC instituted to “investigate, enforce, and litigate claims”.
+Problems arise in the application and enforcement of these principles across different areas of commerce.
+None of those principles are binding for businesses, and there are no hard and fast general privacy laws in the United States.
+Instead, we have commissions like the FTC instituted to “investigate, enforce, and litigate claims”.
 The FTC promotes business self-regulation by relying on customer reports and complaints rather than tedious and costly monitoring of business practices.
 (Shahmiri, 2016, 31)

-When legal action is required, the FTC uses powers authorized by Congress in Section 5 only if “the act or practice causes or is likely to cause substantial injury to consumers which is not reasonably avoidable by consumers themselves and not outweighed by countervailing benefits to consumers or to competition.”
+When legal action is required, the FTC uses powers authorized by Congress in Section 5 of U.S code, title 15, only if “the act or practice causes or is likely to cause substantial injury to consumers which is not reasonably avoidable by consumers themselves and not outweighed by countervailing benefits to consumers or to competition.”
 (FTC,1994) Section 5 gives the FTC the ability to litigate under two claims, Deceptive Practice, or Unfairness.

 Deceptive practice is claimed when a company violates its own privacy policies.
-An example breach in contract could include any of the FIPP listed above.
-A deliberate action example would be a company sharing the collected data of a customer with undisclosed third parties even though the agreed upon privacy policy stated all information would be kept within the company.
+An example of breach in contract could include any of the FIPP listed above.
+A deliberate action example would be a company sharing the collected data of a customer with undisclosed third parties, even though the agreed upon privacy policy stated all information would be kept within the company.
 A passive or neglectful example would be a company claiming they will use strong data protection methods to prevent easy access to sensitive customer information, while doing none of those things.
-Whether or not any misfortune happens, and damage is done, the claim can still be made, and legal action taken.
+Whether or not any misfortune happens and damage is done, the claim can still be made, and legal action taken.

 Shahmiri lists the conditions in which the FTC can file “unfair practices”,